" We're Now On War Footing "- FFK Says After ECOWAS Ordered Standby Troop To Restore Order In Niger | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 ” We’re Now On War Footing “- FFK Says After ECOWAS Ordered Standby Troop To Restore Order In Niger

-Former minister of Ation and one of the spokespersons of the Tinubu-Shettima presidential campaign council, Femi Fani-Kayode has reacted after the Economic Community Of West Africa State, ECOWAS, ordered its standby troop to restore constitutional order in Niger Republic
+Femi Fani-Kayode, a former minister of ation and a spokesperson for the Tinubu-Shettima presidential campaign committee, has responded to ECOWAS’s order for its standby military to restore constitutional order in the Niger Republic.

-The issue of the recent military coup in Niger has no doubt been at the centre of world discussion
+Undoubtedly, the topic of the recent military coup in Niger has received a lot of attention worldwide.

-The Economic Community Of West Africa State, ECOWAS, however, to ensure that constitutional order is returned back to the country, sanctioned the military Junta while also giving an untimatum for the elected president, Muhammed Bazoum to be reinstalled
+However, in order to ensure that constitutional order is restored in the nation, the Economic Community of West African States, or ECOWAS, sanctioned the military Junta and issued a deadline for Muhammed Bazoum, the elected president, to be reinstalled.

-The Untimatum was not obeyed by colonel Abduramane Tchiani and his men which has now resulted into the Economic Community Of West Africa State ordering its Standby Troop to restore constitutional order in the country
+Because colonel Abduramane Tchiani and his men disobeyed the Untimatum, the Economic Community of West African State has now requested the Standby Troop to reinstate the country’s constitutional order.

-One of the Chieftains of the All Progressive Congress, APC, Femi Fani-Kayode has reacted saying that ” We are now on war footing ”
+Femi Fani-Kayode, a leader in the All Progressive Congress (APC), reacted by stating, “We are now on war footing.”

 See his post here